You didn’t ask me, but I’m gonna tell you how I’m getting my 1,000 true followers / fans!

 6. Follow bloggers who are similar to you and your niche.

 A niche is like a club or clique.
-My niche is really broad at this point, so I don’t really know if I fall into any right now other than “lifestyle” and “personal”.
+My niche is really broad at this point, so I don’t think I fall into any right now other than “lifestyle” and “personal”.
 What I do is just interact with those who I might want to meet up with someday or collab with.
 People who blog just like me or like similar things as me are what I’m looking for.

 7. Connect and share your content to big platforms like Facebook, or Google plus.